sim1hill/sim1hill.github.io/_posts/2015-05-03-a-gem-to-help-the-lazy-get-organized.md

 {% gist sim1hill/6b1b4f0d2faff8502401 %}

 ##Step 2.
-Define a Structure
+Defining a Structure

 Previously, the only things I'd built had been labs which are written and driven by someone else's design.
 So I started the only way I knew how, with one class called Get Organized.
 I thought the logic would be simple enough, but all of my class methods and helper methods quickly grew to a point that would make Sandi Metz very, very upset.
-I structured my gem in three classes, but the design was really dictated by the challenges I faced which I now know is probably not the best way to do it.
+I structured my gem in three classes, but the design was really dictated by the challenges I faced and the order in which I completed each feature which I now know is probably not the best way to do it.
+What I ended up with were three classes, one to handle the creation of month folders, one to trigger the creation of week folders and a runner to start the month folder.
+The idea was to loop these together so you run it once and it takes care of all the files in the current working directory -- but this is still a work in progress.

+##Step 3.

+##Step 4.
+Overcoming Challenges

+##Step 5.